The Effect of Modulated Driving on Non-rotating and Rotating Turbulent Plane Couette Flow: Results for rotating Plane Couette flow

 Similar to the non-rotating case, the mean value around which all curves fluctuate appears to be the same.
-To further quantify this, in the right panel of Figure \ref{fig:diss_ro01} we show the time-averaged values of $Nu$ as a function of $Wo$.
-As was seen for the non-rotating case, no strong dependence of $Nu$ with $Wo$ is observed.
+To further quantify this, in the right panel of Figure \ref{fig:diss_ro01} we show the time-averaged values of $Nu_\varepsilon$ as a function of $Wo$.
+As was seen for the non-rotating case, no strong dependence of $Nu_\varepsilon$ with $Wo$ is observed.
 This hints at the fact that no significant resonances happen between the modulated forcing and the existing structure.
 These results are consistent with those obtained in \cite{jin2008experimental} for sinusoidally modulated RBC, who did not observe an enhancement in the time-averaged values of heat transport.
+We also confirm that the dependence of $Nu$ on domain size is much smaller for the rotating PCF.